ytspar/screamingfrog-docker/README.md

 sh, /docker-entrypoint.sh --headless, --crawl, https://google.come, --config, /home/crawls/mycrawlconfig.seospiderconfig, --save-crawl, --output-folder, /home/crawls, --timestamped-output, --export-tabs, Internal:All, --export-format, csv, --save-report, Crawl Overview, Orphan Pages, --bulk-export, Response Codes:Client Error (4xx) Inlinks
 ```

-By default the template asks for some azure storage credentials, this is where the crawl results should be saved ...
+By default the template asks for some Azure storage credentials, this is where the crawl results should be saved ...
 Ps.
-If you use azure devops you can do neat stuff like schedule arm deployments using the template to do scheduled on demand crawling! and only pay for the time used to crawl.
+If you use Azure devops you can do neat stuff like schedule arm deployments using the template to do scheduled on demand crawling!
+And only pay for the time used to crawl.